awsdocs/aws-cdk-guide/doc_source/cli.md

 ## Version reporting<a name="version_reporting"></a>

-To gain insight into how the AWS CDK is used, the versions of libraries used by AWS CDK applications are collected and reported by using a resource identified as `AWS::CDK::Metadata`\.
+To gain insight into how the AWS CDK is used, the constructs used by AWS CDK applications are collected and reported by using a resource identified as `AWS::CDK::Metadata`\.
 This resource is added to AWS CloudFormation templates, and can easily be reviewed\.
-This information can also be used to identify stacks using a package with known serious security or reliability issues, and to contact their users with important information\.
+This information can also be used by AWS to identify stacks using a construct with known security or reliability issues, and to contact their users with important information\.

+**Note**
+Prior to version 1\.93\.0, the AWS CDK reported the names and versions of the modules loaded during synthesis, rather than the constructs used in te stack\.

-By default, the AWS CDK reports the name and version of the following NPM modules that are loaded at synthesis time:
+By default, the AWS CDK reports the use of constructs in the following NPM modules that are used in the stack:
 + AWS CDK core module
 + AWS Construct Library modules
 + AWS Solutions Constructs module